 Calculated travel time

 As mentioned, {TTS2016R} also includes travel time data for each home-to-work trip as displayed in Figure 3.
 This travel time corresponds to a car commute calculated using the R package {r5r} (see descriptive statistics in Figure 1).
+The R5R package interfaces with R5 an open source Java-based routing engine developed separately by Conveyal and requires an Open Street Map network and origin-destination pairs (i.e., the TAZ) as inputs.
+To calculate the car travel time in R5R; it took X minutes to run on a X GB machine and produced 3,764*3,764 car travel times (all origins to all destinations), and the existing origin-destination pairs were matched with corresponding travel times.
+R5R can be used to compute transit, walk, cycling and mix-mode transportation as well.

 It is important to note that travel times within this data set are calculated assuming only car travel and one departure time for all origins.
 These assumptions are not completely realistic since we know a small proportion of trips are taken by non-car modes and travel time departures varies.
 However, it is not possible from the data retrieval system to obtain higher order tabulations so we carry on with the assume that all trips are taken by one-time departure car trip.

 Figure 3.
 Calculated total worker travel time (left) and average worker travel time (right) for each TAZ in the 2016 TTS.

 As can be observed in Figure 3, the total travel time resembles the spatial trend distribution in the number of employed people in the previous plot (Figure 2) and the spatial distribution of the average travel time is distinct from other plots presented so far.
-We can see that in areas around the south-eastern border that make up the Greater Toronto and Hamilton Area (GTHA), Niagara and Waterloo, the average travel times are moderately low.
+We can see that in areas around the south-eastern border that make up the Greater Toronto and Hamilton Area (GTHA), Niagara and Waterloo (see Figure 1 for municipality names), the average travel times are moderately low.
 Further from these areas, travel times are higher.
 Interestingly, even in eastern areas (e.g., Peterborough) with high employment and high job concentration, average travel time is higher than within the GTHA.

 Calibrating an impedance function